Boobae-Vivian/EXCEL-TASK-2-Sales-Data-Analysis/README.md

 3. Total discounts
 4. Total number of sales recorded and Highest profit achieved
 5. Creating a'**Sales Range**' column to return '**high**' if the sales value is above average otherwise '**low**'
-6. Average revenue from 'Paseo' sales
+6. Average revenue Per 'Paseo' sales
 7. The count of sales in the Government and Midmarket segments
 8. The total revenue from 'Montana' sales in Canada
 9. The country, segment, and month where the highest units of goods were sold